ljohanon06/ServoControl32/servo_controller/README.md

 ---

 ## Importing
+In order to import this project to your ESP-IDF component, first create a components folder and drop the entire servo_controller folder in there.
+In your CMakeLists.txt for you main, add "REQUIRES servo_controller" and in a new line "set(EXTRA_COMPONENT_DIRS components)".
+Then in your main add "#include "servo_controller.h".
+Then you are free to use.
+Feel free to check out the CMakeLists.txt in the example.
+This component will soon be uploaded to the ESP-IDF component registry for easy use.

 ## License
 This project is licensed under the MIT License.
 © 2025 Levi Johanon.
 See the LICENSE file for details.